RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 Logistic regression = 0.4639

-### Support Vector Machine using grid search
-Optimization of the hyper-parameter  C  was  done using  grid  search.
-Grid  search is  exhaustive search through a manually specified subset of the hyper-parameter space.

-SVM = 0.5122

-I see that using the exhaustive grid search, a popular hyperparameter optimization technique, improves the model's performance.

 ### K-nearest neighbor
 Using majority voting, the KNN model finds the nearest specified k samples in the training dataset and use majority voting of these samples to classify the new data point.